 Since the summer of 2015, “Energean Force”, Energean’ s own drilling rig, has been executing a 7-well drilling programme in the field, as a part of a new 200-million-dollar investment.
 After the completion of the drilling of four wells (PA-35A, PA-40, PA-36 and PA-41), production rates exceeded 4,500 bopd of medium grade sour oil plus associated gas within 2016.

-Currently, thirteen wells are producing and four are injecting sea water.
-Prinos’oil production averaged 3,177 bbls daily in 2016, that is a 151% increase compared to 2015 production.
+Currently, and since the drilling of PA-38 and PA-33 was completed in Q1 2017, fourteen wells are producing and four are injecting sea water.
+Prinos’ oil production averaged 3,177 bbls daily in 2016, that is a 151% increase compared to 2015 production.

 The Prinos field is formed by a low relief faulted anticline, with oil trapped in the Prinos Group reservoir of Miocene Age at a depth of between 2490 and 2770 m TVDSS.
 The reservoir produces under-saturated sour crude oil with an API gravity of between 27 and 30 degrees.